What is the Security Market Line (SML)?

 Let us have a look at the limitations:

 - The risk-free rate is the yield of short-term government securities.
-However, the risk-free rate can change with time and can have even shorter-term duration, thus causing volatility
+However, the risk-free rate can change with time and have an even shorter duration, thus causing volatility.

-- The market return is the long-term return from a market index that includes both capital and dividend payments.
-The market return could be negative, which is generally countered by using long-term returns.
+- The market return is the long-term return from a market index that includes capital and dividend payments.
+The market return could be negative, which is generally countered by long-term returns.

 - Market returns are calculated from past performance, which cannot be taken for granted in the future.

 - The slope of SML, i.e., market risk premium and the beta coefficient, can vary with time.
-There can be macroeconomic changes like GDP growth, inflation, interest rates, unemployment, etc. which can change the SML.
+Macroeconomic changes like GDP growth, inflation, interest rates, unemployment, etc., can change the SML.

 - The significant input of SML is the beta coefficient; however, predicting accurate beta for the model is difficult.
 Thus, the reliability of expected returns from SML is questionable if proper assumptions for calculating beta are not considered.